II.Professional Development Opportunities: A. Leave Programs

 The R. C. Good Faculty Fellowship is a competitive program whose purpose is to provide an opportunity to advance or complete a major research project, creative project, or pedagogical research project.
 Under this program, a tenured faculty member is released from all normal teaching and advising responsibilities for one semester.
 This opportunity is limited to faculty whose contracts assure at least one year of service at Denison following completion of the leave.
 Faculty are eligible for only one R.C.
 Good or Bowen Faculty Fellowship per regular sabbatical cycle.

 Recipients of Good awards will be expected to present the results of their work at an appropriate campus-wide event (e.g. Global Studies, Denison Scientific Association, Faculty Research Dinner or other equivalent forum) during the year following the leave.
-A report describing the results of the Good leave must be submitted to the Office of the Provost no later than one month after the completion of the leave period.
+Faculty are expected to address the outcomes of the Good leave as part of their next senior or promotional review.

 This program is intended for faculty members with a demonstrated record of excellence in the area to be pursued during the leave.
 Such evidence can be demonstrated through their publication and/or presentation record, or other means appropriate to the proposed project.